Disney Tokyo vs. DisneySea: Which One Is Right For You?

 Honestly, it wouldn’t be fair to say one park is ‘better’ than the other.
 They both provide experiences that are as different as night and day!

-Having grown up just 6 hours away from the Disneyland Park in Anaheim (we would go quite a bit during our childhood), to then living in Los Angeles for 6 years and continuously visiting on a yearly basis, I was already way too accustomed to the ‘typical’ Disneyland experience.
+Having grown up just 6 hours away from Disneyland Park in Anaheim (we would go quite a bit during our childhood), then living in Los Angeles for 6 years and continuously visiting on a yearly basis, I was already way too accustomed to the ‘typical’ Disneyland experience.

 Tokyo DisneySea was going to be a truly unique experience for us, so we ultimately went with DisneySea over Tokyo Disneyland.
 And we had a ton of fun!

-Not only were we shocked to see SO many young Japanese people dressed up as Duffy the Bear, but we also had a ton of fun watching the shows — all of which was completely in Japanese.
+Not only were we shocked to see SO many young Japanese people dressed up as Duffy the Bear, but we also had a ton of fun watching the shows — all of which were completely in Japanese.

 Tokyo Disneyland is the better choice if you…